Janina Fendya, Psy.D.

 Psychologist

 Dr. Fendya is a licensed psychologist with a doctorate in clinical psychology from Loyola University in Maryland.
 She completed her internship as well as post-doctoral training at Children’s Hospital and Research Center in Oakland.
 She also has trained at Union Memorial Hospital in Baltimore and at the prestigious Children’s National Medical Center in Washington, D.C.
-The focus of Dr. Fendya’s work in psychology has been with children, adolescents and families.
+Dr. Fendya works with individuals of all ages.
 This has included clinical experience in a variety of settings including community outpatient, medical inpatient and outpatient, and emergency assessment.

 Although Dr. Fendya’s graduate and post-graduate years have been out-of-state, her roots and her future professional life are in southeastern Pennsylvania.